 Anyone who is interested in adopting a dog from OPJ begins by filling in the adoption application (by clicking APPLY TO ADOPT in the tab at the bottom of the page).

-After the two weeks have passed, should you decide to complete the adoption, we will conduct a follow up visit to check on the situation, make sure there are no issues then sign the adoption agreement and collect the adoption fee.
+After the two weeks have passed, should you decide to complete the adoption, we will conduct a follow up visit to check on the situation, make sure there are no issues, have the adoption agreement signed and collect the adoption fee.

 YES.
 As we are a 100% volunteer group, we ask for an adoption fee of minimum 500SR with each adoption which goes towards the costs of caring for our rescues (vaccinations, microchipping, medication, surgeries, travel...etc).